gholler-sopra/hydrator-plugins/core-plugins/docs/RowDenormalizer-batchaggregator.md

     +=========================================================+

-Now, let's suppose the aggregator receives the input record with NULL values:
+Now, suppose the aggregator receives an input record with NULL values:

     +======================================+
     | id        | attribute   | value      |